Key National Information Sources

-- Looking Out for Each Other’ provides practical guidance about how everyday tasks can be done safely, without physical contact to minimise the risk of contracting Covid-19.
+- Looking Out for Each Other scheme provides practical guidance about how everyday tasks can be done safely, without physical contact to minimise the risk of contracting Covid-19.
 It also shares information about how to stay mentally and physically active.

-A new online hub includes a ‘helping hand’ card, which can be downloaded and put through the letterboxes of neighbours to offer help to those who are isolating.
+- An online hub includes a ‘helping hand’ card, which can be downloaded and put through the letterboxes of neighbours to offer help to those who are isolating.

-This guidance provides advice on issues relating to moral, ethical, cultural and faith considerations and provide a source of advice to health services to inform equitable and just management of issues arising from the health care emergency response to Covid-19.
+- This guidance provides advice on issues relating to moral, ethical, cultural and faith considerations and provide a source of advice to health services to inform equitable and just management of issues arising from the health care emergency response to Covid-19.

 Shielding and Vulnerable People

 Updated guidance for those who are extremely clinically vulnerable can be found here.

 Clinically extremely vulnerable people should now follow the same advice as the rest of the Welsh population and can:

 - Go to work if you cannot work from home, as long as measures have been taken to minimise Covid-19 at the workplace.